newbby123/BiciCLI/README.md

 > Note that if you are using `MacOS`, `sudo` was required while using commands `add` and `delete`.

 # Commands

+### rn-app
+This command would help you create a framed Bici react native app

 ### add | a
-This command would help you to add a new template to the `templates.json`, which will be used by `Scion` to generate projects.
+This command would help you to add a new template to the `templates.json`, which will be used by `Bici-CLI` to generate projects.
 ```
-$ scion add
+$ bici add

 ?
 Set the custom name of the template: my-first-template
 ?
 Owner/name of the template: jrainlau/scion